The Roots of the RWDSU

 The RWDSU Today

 The 21st century has seen working people face a new host of challenges, and the RWDSU has been there fighting for progressive action on behalf of workers, while continuing to negotiate strong contracts and bring a union voice to working people.
-We’ve broken new ground legislatively and in contracts, and we’ve stood up to corporate greed on the picket lines.
+We’ve broken new ground legislatively and in contracts, we’ve stood up to corporate greed on the picket lines, and we've risen to the challenge of the worst public health crisis in a century.

 Bringing Workers a Voice

-The RWDSU has organized tens of thousands of workers over the past decade, including some significant wins in notable industries.
+The RWDSU has organized tens of thousands of workers in the 21st Century, including some significant wins in notable industries.

 RWDSU organizers in the south have helped thousands of poultry workers win protections and improvements in what is traditionally dangerous and underpaid work.
 In 2000, 850 poultry workers at CP Poultry in Eufaula, Alabama, joined the RWDSU.